jbush001/fconsole/README.md

 FORTH has a fervent base of adherents who rave about its simplicity and power.
 While the mechanics are pretty simple, I've never really fully understood its Te.
-I've been having fun recently making small games in PICO-8, and I thought an interesting way to understand FORTH better would be to create a small fantasy console based on it.
+I've been having fun recently making small games in PICO-8, and I thought an interesting way to understand FORTH better would be to create a quick and dirty fantasy console based on it.

 Live version here: <https://jbush001.github.io/fconsole/>

+Keyboard mapping:
+    Arrow keys: up/down/left/right
+    Z : A button
+    x : B button

 ## Develop and test locally